quicwg/multipath/draft-ietf-quic-multipath.md

 packets.
 As noted in {{compute-rtt}}, RTT estimates computed using the standard algorithm reflect both the characteristics of the path and the scheduling algorithm of PATH_ACK frames.
-The estimates will converge faster if the scheduling strategy is stable.
+The estimates will converge faster if the scheduling strategy of PATH_ACK frames is stable.
-Still, implementations can choose different strategies such as sending PATH_ACK frames e.g. either simply on the path where the acknowledged packets was received, or alternatively the shortest path, which results in shorter control loops and potentially better performance.
+Implementations can choose different strategies such as sending PATH_ACK frames e.g. either simply on the path where the acknowledged packets was received, or alternatively the shortest path, which results in shorter control loops and potentially better performance.